 I hear people all the time stopping themselves from wanting what they want because they think it’s impossible or think it will be too big of a leap for them.

-It’s like that funny thing cats do when they cry to go outside but when you open the door, they freeze in the doorway, wondering whether to stay or go.
+It’s like that funny thing cats do when they cry to go outside, but when you open the door to let them out, they freeze in the doorway, wondering whether to stay or go.
 We laugh at them, or even get frustrated at them for not getting going on what they said they wanted.
 But isn’t it just like us when we stop ourselves from checking out what’s out there?

 The answer is in exploring instead of leaping.
 What looks like a cliff right now is actually a place to look around for the easy pathway.
 The pathway is there if you look for it and get creative.